Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Vase life: 7-10 days

-I never see Lavatera mentioned for cut gardens but the flowers are always stunning, prolific, and last a long time.
+I never see Lavatera mentioned for cut gardens, but the flowers are always stunning, prolific, and last a long time.
 They are also incredibly easy to gather seeds from in the fall.
 It’s a wonderful flower you can plant once and reseed year after year.

 Sunflowers

-Cheery Sunflowers bring smiles to faces and are known for their tall stems and giant flower heads.
+Cheery Sunflowers bring smiles and are known for their tall stems and giant flower heads.
 But, what many people don’t know about sunflowers is that there are slightly smaller varieties that are a cinch to grow and make wonderful cut flowers.
 Sunflowers are easy to grow and make a wonderful addition to any garden.

 There are many new sunflowers that have been cultivated for their blooms, but the pollen has been removed or reduced.
-Although these particular types of sunflowers make great cut flowers, they are not great for your garden, or for pollinators like bees.
+Although these particular types of sunflowers make great cut flowers, they are not great for your garden or for pollinators like bees.
 Be sure any sunflower seeds you buy to grow have not been cultivated to remove the pollen.

-Colours: Yellow, orange, red
+Colors: Yellow, orange, red

 Height: 1-3 feet